StefFriend/Text-to-music-to-text-to-music/gr/readme.md

 ## Vggish implementation for Genre recognition

-You need to download vggish_model.ckpt from HuggingFace:
+You need to download vggish_model.ckpt from HuggingFace and move it to vggish directory:

 ```bash
 cd vggish/